-3. Outpatient Services
+- 3. Outpatient Services - a.

-- a.
 We cover individual office visits and group office visits. - b.
 We cover partial hospitalization and intensive outpatient therapy. - c.
-We cover visits for the purpose of monitoring drug therapy.
+We cover visits for the purpose of monitoring drug therapy. - d.
+We cover substance use disorder Services intended to reduce, eliminate, or avoid the use of opioids for persons with chronic pain conditions.